 FATCA and CRS

-Expats should not count on banks keeping their offshore financial affairs secret any longer.
+Expats should no longer count on banks keeping their offshore financial affairs secret.

 The tax authorities in Portugal are linked to more than 100 other governments for swapping data about foreign nationals who are tax resident elsewhere who control money or investments in Portugal.